 Can I change my Medicare plan?

-The short answer is, you are eligible to buy a new plan or change your Medigap plan at any time.
+The short answer is, you are eligible to buy a new plan or change your Medicare supplement plan at any time.
 Unlike Medicare Advantage plans, there are no annual enrollment periods.

-The best time to buy or change your Medigap plan is when you initially sign up for Medicare Part A and B which usually occurs at age 65.
+Is the best time to buy or change my Medicare plan is when I initially sign up for Medicare?
+Or can I swap plans at any time?

 You also have guaranteed issue rights to buy a Medicare supplement plan.